bmartin1/bmartin1.github.io/_projects/1_project.markdown

     A Never-Ending Learner of Sounds (NELS) to hear and understand the Web.
 </div>

-Broadly speaking, NELS crawls audio from YouTube and indexes it with Sound Event Recognition.
+<p align="justify">Broadly speaking, NELS crawls audio from YouTube and indexes it with Sound Event Recognition.
 I chose YouTube because it’s the largest archive of sounds and it resembles the diverse acoustics of the world.
 The downloaded audio is segmented and passed to a SER system that,  depending on its posterior probabilities, will either discard the segment or index the segment with one of the pre-defined categories.
-The indexed segments are made available for search and retrieval through a website ([nels.cs.cmu.edu](nels.cs.cmu.edu)).
+The indexed segments are made available for search and retrieval through a website <i>nels.cs.cmu.edu</i>.</p>

-In the next project posts I will present research done in the different modules to advance the state of NELS.
+<p align="justify">In the next project posts I will present research done in the different modules to advance the state of NELS.
 NELS is inspired by and aimed to emulate two similar and more mature projects at Carnegie Mellon University, the Never-ending Language learner led by Tom Mitchel and the Never-ending Image learner led by Abhinav Gupta [3].
-Since its inception in 2016, NELS research has been reported in publications in top venues, has motivated multiple international collaborations, and has been awarded multiple honors.
+Since its inception in 2016, NELS research has been reported in publications in top venues, has motivated multiple international collaborations, and has been awarded multiple honors. </p>

 <h3>References</h3>
 1. Elizalde, Benjamin Martinez.
 "Never-Ending Learning of Sounds."
 Diss.
 Carnegie Mellon University, 2020.